MaxHalford/StSICMR-Inference/README.md

 - the least squares on the functions which does take into account the abscissa (``'integral'``).

 If the keep argument (``-k``) is set to ``True`` then the best model will be saved as a PNG file for the chart and a JSON file for the parameters with default names.
 You can also use the outfile argument (``-o``) for overriding the name given to the saved files.

+At every repetition the console will prompt you if you desire to continue (``y``) or to go to the next repetition (``n``).
+If you do then it will ask you for how many generations you wish to continue.

 ### Manual